mindustry-antigrief/mindustry-client/README.md

 big power icon - same as fixpower redundant<br>
 small power icon - broken, do not use<br>
 hammer - tool-assisted power greif, use common sense (I couldn't resist; it was a simple modification of the fixpower one)<br>
+2nd file icon - Begin path-finding path (path-following paths use the A* search algorithm to find the optimal path between two points while avoiding enemy turrets)
-In the player list there are more options:<br>
+2nd exit icon - End path-finding path (will lag for a moment) In the player list there are more options:<br>
 magnifying glass - watch from their point of view (click on your own player's magnifying glass to switch back)<br>
 copy - follow player and build for them (again, click on you own player's copy icon to go back)<br>